bwhitesell/Chaperone/crymepipelines/README.md

 #### Config
-As mentioned above, CrymePipelines must be configured to communicate with the mongodb instance managed by CrymeFeeder, the mysql db instance managed by CrymeWeb and an additional mysql db instance for storing metadata necessary for CrymePipelines to function.
+CrymePipelines must be configured to communicate with the mongodb instance managed by CrymeFeeder, the mysql db instance managed by CrymeWeb and an additional mysql db instance for storing metadata necessary for CrymePipelines to function.
 All three of these connections are configured via `src/shared/settings.py` E.G.